 Pros & Cons of Searching on Google

 One of the biggest advantages of starting with Google is that it’s free and can provide you with the information you are looking for quickly if your contact uses their email address on their website.
-While it is the least likely to produce results for personal email addresses or for individuals at large corporations, it can provide a place to start your research on new prospects, especially sole proprietors who use their email address as their primary contact on their website.
+While it is the least likely to produce results for personal email addresses or for individuals at large corporations, it can provide a place to start your homework on prospective clients, especially sole proprietors who use their email address as their primary contact on their website.

 2. Social Media Lookup